Koyaanisqatsi: Theatrical distribution

-Koyaanisqatsi was first publicly screened as a workprint at the Santa Fe Film Festival on April 27, 1982.
-Later that year, the film premiered at the Telluride Film Festival on September 5.
+Koyaanisqatsi premiered on September 25, 1982, at the Telluride Film Festival, after a workprint had been screened at the Santa Fe Film Festival on April 27.
 It was screened again at the New York Film Festival (NYFF) on October 4, which was promoted as the film's "world premiere", despite its previous screening in September.
 While the NYFF was based in the Lincoln Center, an exception was made to screen Koyaanisqatsi at the larger Radio City Music Hall due to the film's "spectacular visual and sound quality".

 Triumph Films offered to distribute the film, but Reggio turned down the offer as he wanted to work with a smaller company so he could be more involved with the release.
 He chose Island Alive as the distributor, a company newly formed in 1983 by Chris Blackwell of Island Records, and Koyaanisqatsi was the company's first release.
 Select theaters distributed a pamphlet that defined the title and the Hopi prophecies sung in the film, as well as a copy of the soundtrack from Island Records.
 The first theatrical run featured four-track Dolby Stereo sound, while later runs featured monaural sound.

 The film's initial limited release began in San Francisco at the Castro Theatre on April 27, 1983.
 The producers spent $6,500 on marketing the initial release, which grossed $46,000 throughout its one-week run, and was the highest-grossing film in the San Francisco Bay Area that week.
 It was released in Los Angeles a month later where it grossed $300,000 at two theaters within 15 weeks.
 Additional releases in select cities throughout the United States continued in September 1983, beginning with a release in New York City on September 15.
 In mid-October, Koyaanisqatsi was released onto 40 to 50 screens throughout the country.
 It was a surprise arthouse hit as well as a popular presentation at colleges and universities.

 It ultimately grossed $3.2 million at the box office, and became the second-highest-grossing documentary of the 1980s, following Roger & Me (1989).